Philosophy of Education (9892.2)

 Work placement, internships or practicums

 Research led Units: This unit involves research-led education.
 There are active researchers delivering this unit who are able to engage students in deep and active learning and transmit to students their passion for the research they are carrying out.

-Theoretical foundations: The unit explores the epistemological foundations of knowledge and seeks to understand its relevance to education.
+Theoretical foundations: The unit explores the epistemological foundations of knowledge and philosophical concepts and seeks to understand their relevance to education.